Trushna2426/FilmFind/README.md

 2. Embeddings: Uses a pre-trained transformer model to convert overviews into vectors.
 3. Similarity Score: Calculates cosine similarity between embeddings to find the most similar movies.
 4. Top Matches: Ranks and displays the top 5 recommendations (excluding the input movie itself).

+---
+## 🚀 What’s Coming Next
+- 🎯 Add fuzzy search or autocomplete.
+- 📊 Improve recommendation accuracy with more features (genre, cast).
+- 🌐 Deploy the system to Render or Hugging Face Spaces.
+- 📱 Make the layout fully responsive for mobile.
+- 🧠 Replace static CSV with a real-time API like TMDB.

+---

 # 📦 Dataset
 We use the TMDB 5000 Movie Dataset: